Graduate Student Academic Policies and Procedures

-To Whom Does FERPA Apply?
+I. To Whom Does FERPA Apply?

 For the purposes of this policy, Philadelphia University defines “student” as any person who attends or has attended Philadelphia University.

+II.
 To Which Records Does FERPA Apply?

 Philadelphia University defines “education record” as any record in any medium maintained by Philadelphia University that is directly related to a student, EXCEPT: